ibm-cloud-docs/ContinuousDelivery/private_workers.md

    ```

 ## Pipeline Private Worker images
-The Private Worker install script pulls required images from global IBM Cloud Container Registry.
+{: #private-workers-images}

-It pulls the latest version images of pipeline private worker and respective tekton framework images which should include fixes for any vulnerability found.
+The private worker installation script pulls required images from the global {{site.data.keyword.registrylong}}.
+It pulls the most recent images of pipeline private workers and respective Tekton framework images that include fixes for any vulnerability found.

-The image url for the pipeline private worker is: `icr.io/continuous-delivery/pipeline/pipeline-private-worker:<agent version>`.
+The image URL for the pipeline private worker is `icr.io/continuous-delivery/pipeline/pipeline-private-worker:<agent version>`.

-Current Private worker agent version is `0.11.9`.
+The current private worker agent version is `0.11.9`.

-Private worker installation will also pull the following tekton framework images to the cluster.
+Private worker installation also pulls the following Tekton framework images to the cluster:

 ```text
 icr.io/continuous-delivery/pipeline/tekton/controller
 icr.io/continuous-delivery/pipeline/tekton/kubeconfigwriter